 Trying to turn a profit while charging the lowest possible price motivates some contractors to cut corners, use substandard materials, or hire cheaper subcontractors.
 It also pushes them to hide problems, avoid communicating with the homeowner, and find ways to earn more through extra charges for any items that were not covered in the original plans or specifications.

 When you work with H & H Builders, you (as the client) and the designer and the builder are all invested in cooperating to make the project successful.
 Your remodel is designed according to your vision, but the process is overseen by the builder that will carry out the construction.
 Communication is the rule, not the exception, and your budget is not busted by unrealistic plans or by surprise change orders during construction.
+If you’d like to discuss your project with us, give us a call at (303) 450-7006.

 Design-Build coordinates design and building.